Meet the Board: Kirk Stambler

 Lightning Round:

 Mars or Moon?
-Moon - mostly because we need the Moon to do the planetary sunshade.
+Moon - mostly because we need the Moon for the planetary sunshade.

 Dune or Star wars?
 Star Wars but I love Dune too.

 More likely: net zero or asteroid mining?
-Both are absolutely necessary
+Both are necessary

 Favorite Space Movie(s)?
-Galaxy Quest… Starman, The Empire Strikes Back, Guardians of the Galaxy and The Wrath of Khan.
+Galaxy Quest… Starman, The Empire Strikes Back, and The Wrath of Khan.

 What Space technology do want to mature immediately (not including the sunshade)